 In this new light the low-energy solutions of the 19th century rural house are being reappraised: the environmental suitability of traditional building materials has been recognised; water is again being treated like a precious commodity and passive shade, ventilation and heating strategies are once more being utilized to condition the air.

-Built for the Bush has returned from a New South Wales touring schedule and is now based at Rouse Hill House & Farm in the Visitors' Centre.
+Built for the Bush has returned from a New South Wales touring schedule and is now based at Rouse Hill House & Farm in the Visitors' Centre - closing on Thursday 28 January 2016.
 It will be available for tour across Australia from early 2016.

 An exhibition from the NSW State Cultural Institutions